-Developed by Complex Behaviour Change Australia (CBCA), incorporating Rod Catterall & Associates & Mitch Bayliss & Co.
+Developed by Rod Catterall & Associates in conjunction with Complex Behaviour Change (CBCA) we offer your organisation a Train the Trainer model for your lead practitioners & trainers.
 The THRIVE Approach, or THRIVE, is a human rights-based approach to enhancing safety and wellbeing.
-Building from the Leading Behaviour Change Roadmap, THRIVE has been conceived with the rights and needs of people with multiple and complex needs and/or complex and concerning behaviour in mind.
+THRIVE has been conceived with the rights and needs of people with multiple and complex needs and/or complex and concerning behaviour in mind.
 THRIVE aims to support the development of practice that seeks to understand and transform concerning behaviour while preserving dignity without restraint.

 Grounded in an understanding of the importance of relationships in effecting positive and therapeutic support, THRIVE provides an integrated system of learning and practice development that supports the custom design and delivery of positive services and supports for people who engage in complex behaviour.
 THRIVE aims to create cultures and responses to people that enhance safety and wellbeing and are therapeutic by intent.